 The first decades of the viceroyalty were particularly marked by disorder, especially of a legal nature, although, unusually for the south, it has been suggested that there was a degree of unity between the barons and the nobles.

-The first viceroys proved unable
+The first viceroys proved

-and, so, one can imagine how difficult life had
+problems and, so, one can imagine how difficult life had

 become in Naples especially after the city had been

 twice hit by pestilence in 1529 and 1530.
 It was not

 until 1532 that the city finally received, in the form

 de Toledo (image, above), a viceroy willing to

 tackle both the judicial, economic and physical problems